 With easy access to the iconic Sail Rock in as little as 15 minutes, Koh Phangan is a must-visit Thai scuba diving destination.
 In addition to boat dives, Koh Phangan also offers access to some incredible beach dives for those who simply can’t wait to get their feet wet!

-Dive in March or April to get the best chance of seeing whale sharks or simply enjoy the abundant schools of batfish, groupers, and Bluespotted ribbontailed rays.
+Dive in March or April to get the best chance of seeing whale sharks or simply enjoy the abundant schools of batfish, groupers, and Bluespotted ribbon tailed rays.
 From Sail Rock to the limestone islands of Angthong Marine Park the diverse marine life of Mae Haad, Koh Phangan offers no shortage of breathtaking diving experiences!

-Koh Phangan is also home of the infamous Full Moon Party, easy access to the Ang Thong marine reserve, and other on-land attractions sure to occupy any non-divers you may be travelling with.
+Koh Phangan is also home to the infamous Full Moon Party, easy access to the Ang Thong marine reserve, and other on-land attractions sure to occupy any non-divers you may be travelling with.
 If you’re looking for amazing entertainment in and out of the water, Koh Phangan is the place for you!

-4. Koh Phi Phi – World-Famous Scenery
+4. Koh Phi Phi – world-famous scenery

 As stunning above the water as it is under, Koh Phi Phi has rightfully earned its title of one of Thailand’s most famous holiday destinations.
-With no cars on the only inhabited island (Phi Phi Don), you don’t have to worry about noise pollution or fumes even in the height of travel season.
+With no cars on the only inhabited island (Phi Phi Don), you don’t have to worry about noise pollution or fumes even at the height of the travel season.

 Koh Phi Phi offers access to a range of dive sites suitable for a range of diving levels.
 Beginners should stay closer to the island to avoid stronger ocean currents, while more experienced divers can go further out and enjoy full days on the turquoise water.
 With varied topography and access to dives such as the Kled Gaeow Wreck, Koh Phi Phi is sure to make your diving dreams come true!